Osmotic pressure: Applications

 When a biological cell is in a hypotonic environment, the cell interior accumulates water, water flows across the cell membrane into the cell, causing it to expand.
 In plant cells, the cell wall restricts the expansion, resulting in pressure on the cell wall from within called turgor pressure.
 Turgor pressure allows herbaceous plants to stand upright.
 It is also the determining factor for how plants regulate the aperture of their stomata.
-In animal cells excessive osmotic pressure can result in cytolysis.
+In animal cells excessive osmotic pressure can result in cytolysis due to the absence of a cell wall.

 Osmotic pressure is the basis of filtering ("reverse osmosis"), a process commonly used in water purification.
 The water to be purified is placed in a chamber and put under an amount of pressure greater than the osmotic pressure exerted by the water and the solutes dissolved in it.
 Part of the chamber opens to a differentially permeable membrane that lets water molecules through, but not the solute particles.
 The osmotic pressure of ocean water is approximately 27 atm.
-Reverse osmosis desalinates fresh water from ocean salt water.
+Reverse osmosis desalinates fresh water from ocean salt water and is applied globally on a very large scale.